ed-kung/CSUN-Econ-433/labs/lab08/README.md

 - `city`: the name of the city
 - `year`: the year of the data
 - `airbnb_listings`: the number of Airbnb listings in that city-year
-- `housing_permits`: the number of housing permits approved in that city-year
+- `building_permits`: the number of housing permits approved in that city-year
 - `population`: the total population in that city-year
 - `avg_hh_income`: the average household income in that city-year
 - `tourists`: the number of tourists who visited the city in that year